 Name of Person for whom the donation is given:

 Amount of Donation:

 Name and Address of Person or Group making the donation:

 Name and Address of Person the library should notify that gift was given:

 Type of Book Preferred:

-All books including memorials/donations go through an annual weeding process, if at any time there has been no active use for 5 years, the book will be removed from the collection and put on the for sale cart.
-Please sign if you would like for us to return the book to you if it ever comes up for weeding.
+All books including memorials/donations go through an annual weeding process, if a there has been no active use for 5 years, the book will be removed from the collection a the for sale cart.
+Please sign if you would like for us to return the book to you if it ever for weeding. nd put or

 If Yes, Sign Here:

-Initial that you have read this policy statement.
+Initial that you have read this policy statement

 For Library Record Use Only

 Title of Books(s):

-Date Book(s) was ordered: /
+Date Book(s) was ordered:/

 Cost of Book(s):

-Acknowledgment and Thank you sent: //
+Acknowledgment and Thank you sent:/

 Employee Signature: